DevOpsPlayground/DPG-Meetups-Next.js/README.md

 }
 ```

-11. The application should now look like this:
+11. Finally, this is how the application should now look like:

 <p align="center">
 <img width="1520" alt="Screenshot 2023-05-23 at 14 41 43" src="https://github.com/DevOpsPlayground/DPG-Meetups-Next.js/assets/101208108/f1ce9d6a-f91d-4328-babb-9eeecd374ed3">